 "We were put in touch with the growth hub by Herefordshire and Worcestershire Chamber of Commerce and the help we have been given has been excellent," he said.

 The growth hub had helped secure a £78,280 Building Investment Grant, £30,000 Business Growth Programme grant and more than £15,000 under the Business Energy Efficiency Programme (BEEP).
-All three schemes are part-funded by the European Regional Development Fund.

 Mr Scudamore said the Building Investment Grant had helped fund a new extension and allowed it to reconfigure the existing space to boost production and improve staff facilities.
 It had also created a goods-out building at which it can store three lorry-loads of deliveries to improve efficiency.